There are a lot of amazing things about being pregnant: Baby kicks; the best hair days of your life; the surreal feeling of growing a human person.

 15. “You’re huge!”

-I will admit, I found this hilarious and endearing from friends I hadn’t seen in a while, or from some single male coworkers who were genuinely concerned that I was like maybe 11 months pregnant.
+I will admit, I found this hilarious and endearing from friends I hadn’t seen in a while, or from single male coworkers who were genuinely concerned that I was like maybe 11 months pregnant.
 I will also tell you that I have totally said this to pregnant friends before (or a, “you look so pregnant!”).

 I think this one is fine if you’re saying it in a great-job-growing-a-human! way, but if you’re saying it in a wow-you-look-a-lot-fatter-than-the-last-time-I-saw-you way, STOP AND TURN AROUND.